ianchapin/epistemic-trust-calibration/CORE_CONSTRAINTS.md

 ## Closing Constraint

-Any use of this framework that claims to remove uncertainty, eliminate trust, or replace judgment violates its core constraints.
+Any use of this framework that claims to remove uncertainty, justify a decision, confer legitimacy, obscure the presence of trust, or replace judgment violates its core constraints.